 If you are an Apple user, please read this before attempting to download to a mobile

 Please remember that Apple only allows direct downloads to their iOS devices (iPad, iPhone, iPod Touch) from their own App Store; they do not allow direct downloads from websites such as the BodyWindow.com to those devices.
-You may need to download the video using your computer first and then sync the file from there to your iOS device.
+You may need to download the eBook or video using your computer first and then sync the file from there to your iOS device.

-Your best option might be to download the video (in .mp4 format) and PDF file to your computer first, then save it to a cloud service, like iCloud, Dropbox, Google Drive, Mega, One Drive, etc. You will then be able to access the files on your mobile iOS device from the cloud service.
+Your best option might be to download the eBook or video (in .mp4 format) and/or PDF file to your computer first, then save it to a cloud service, like iCloud, Dropbox, Google Drive, Mega, One Drive, etc. You will then be able to access the files on your mobile iOS device from the cloud service.
 You will have to have the cloud service installed on your device, through their app.
 Then just download the document to the device from the cloud.

 If you keep your document stored in the cloud, you will never lose it and you will be able to access it from any and all of your electronic devices at anytime!
 This is true for Android operating systems as well!

 You will also need to ensure that you have a PDF reader installed on your mobile device, like Adobe Acrobat or similar.
 If you do not have a PDF reader, please click here.
-If your Apple mobile device has iBooks or Notes installed this may also serve as your PDF reader.
+If your Apple mobile device has iBooks, Files or Notes installed this may also serve as your PDF reader.